 Istanbul is very fashionable right now.
 Thinking much of the fanfare was mainly hype, I really didn’t expect to love the city as much as I did.
 I’d been told I could spend two weeks in Istanbul and still not see everything there is to see.
 This seemed like an exaggeration, but I definitely found it to be true.
 There is so much to see and do that you’ll never get bored.
 Here are 5 things I love about Istanbul:

-1. It’s pretty much perfect.
-It’s got everything you’d want out of a city: It’s located on two continents; it’s modern yet entrenched in history; it’s by the water.
-I love how everywhere you go, there are decorative flowers.
+Istanbul has everything you’d want out of a city: It’s located on two continents; it’s modern yet entrenched in history; located by a gorgeous body of water.
+I love how there are decorative flowers everywhere you go.
 If any Turks are reading this, I’d like you to go to Kabul and build us a city just like this.
 And bring the sea with you if you can.

 Instead, opt for the shops around Old Town and the Egyptian Spice Market (Misr Bazaar) in Eminonu.
 Vendors are far less aggressive and offer much of the same merchandise at reasonable prices.
 Don’t forget to haggle – it’s part of the experience.